 This poll was conducted on May 21, 2019, with 1,287 applicable responses.

-James Blain, chief technical officer and head of digital, filmMED, Kansas City, Mo., outlined major sources for online listings and reviews for medical practices during a March webinar
+James Blain, chief technical officer and head of digital, filmMED, Kansas City, Mo., outlined major sources for online listings and reviews for medical practices during a March webinar for MGMA.

 Blain says it is important to have a functional understanding of online reviews, to understand “what you need to do in order to put together your online review strategy,” which is especially important for smaller practices to help them stand out.